Great apes at the San Diego Zoo got coronavirus vaccines: ‘These animals are incredibly precious’

 On Wednesday, the San Diego Zoo Wildlife Alliance, the zoo’s nonprofit parent organization, said that four orangutans and five bonobos have now received two doses of a coronavirus vaccine made specifically for animals.
 They’re the first nonhuman primates to be vaccinated against the virus, which has been shown to infect a number of mammals.

 “This isn’t the norm.
-In my career, I haven’t had access to an experimental vaccine this early in the process and haven’t had such an overwhelming desire to want to use one,” said Nadine Lamberski, chief conservation and wildlife health officer at the San Diego Zoo Wildlife Alliance, told National Geographic.
+In my career, I haven’t had access to an experimental vaccine this early in the process and haven’t had such an overwhelming desire to want to use one,” Nadine Lamberski, chief conservation and wildlife health officer at the San Diego Zoo Wildlife Alliance, told National Geographic.

 The Zoo partnered with Zoetis, a veterinary pharmaceutical company, which sent 27 extra doses of the experimental vaccine to the zoo last month, the San Diego Union-Tribune reported.
 The zoo decided to use those doses on the apes, even though they hadn’t been tested for those animals yet.
-The risk was worth it given the apes high vulnerability to the virus, the zoo said.
+The risk was worth it given the apes’ high vulnerability to the virus, the zoo said.

 Pascal Gagneux, a zoologist at the University of California at San Diego, told the Union-Tribune that the zoo made the right decision.